-This type of “peanut sauce” is an improvisation of the real thing: lime stands in for Kafir lime leaves, molasses for tamarind, peanut butter for roasted and ground peanuts.
-Play with the ingredients as you see fit, and more or less of any vegetables, or other vegetables you like.
-To see an actual recipe for peanut sauce, I recommend the Asian Grandmother.
-By far one of my favorite blogs.
+You may have noticed the little quotation marks under “Asian” at the top of the page.
+This type of “peanut sauce” is riff off the real thing: lime stands in for Kafir lime leaves, molasses for tamarind, peanut butter for roasted and ground peanuts.
+To see an actual recipe for peanut sauce, I recommend the Asian Grandmother, one of my favorite blogs.

 Cold Asian Peanut Noodle Salad

-- 1/2 cup peanut butter (choose a good one, without sugar)
+- 1/2 cup peanut butter (choose a good one)

 - 2 cloves of garlic, smashed and minced into a paste